smartcontractkit/documentation/docs/Developer Reference/selecting-data-feeds.md

 - **Off-chain Single Source Feeds:** Some data providers use a single data source, which might be necessary if only one source exists off-chain for a specific type of data.
 - **Off-chain Proof of Reserve Feeds:** Chainlink Proof of Reserve uses the largest decentralized collection of security-reviewed and Sybil-resistant node operators in the industry to acquire and verify reserve data, reserves in this use case reside on-chain.
-- **LP Token Feeds:** These feeds use a decentralized feed for the underlying asset as well as some custom calculations to value the LP tokens.
+- **LP Token Feeds:** These feeds use a decentralized feed for the underlying asset as well calculations to value the LP tokens.
 - **Wrapped Calculated Feeds:** These feeds are typically pegged 1:1 to the underlying token or asset.
 Under normal market conditions, these feeds track its underlying value accurately.
 However, the price is a derivative formed from a calculated method and might not always track value precisely.

 > 📘 Note: